Argentina–Chile border: Description

 This map shows the current border in the Southern Patagonian Ice Field, the B Section is pending to be defined.

 The northern end of the border is a tripoint it forms with those at the Argentina–Bolivia border and the Bolivia-Chile border in the arid Puna de Atacama plateau.
 The border extends south until reaching the sea at the same place the Strait of Magellan meets the Atlantic Ocean.
 Further south the border on the Isla Grande de Tierra del Fuego follows a meridian separating the island into two.
 This boundary reaches the sea at Beagle Channel a few kilometers southwest of Ushuaia.

 In November 1984 the southern border area was finally established after long negotiations and mediation of John Paul II by the Treaty of Peace and Friendship of 1984 between Chile and Argentina, a perpetual treaty, signed at the Vatican by representatives of both countries.

 On 16 December 1998, an agreement between Argentina and Chile was signed to redefine the border line from Mount Fitz Roy and Mount Daudet and finish with the historical dispute.
-However both countries didn't agree in the section between Mount Fitz Roy and Mount Murallón, and the border is still pending to be defined.
+However the countries could not agree in the section between Mount Fitz Roy and Mount Murallón, and the border is still undefined.
 Only Chile shows this on the cartography, while Argentina shows its pre-1998 claim, not following the new border between Murallón and Daudet from the agreement, nor indicating the pending section.

 Overlapping Argentine and Chilean Antarctic claims on Antarctica (1946–present).

 The territorial claims of Argentina and Chile over Antarctica partially overlap with each other.
 Chile claims for itself the Chilean Antarctic Territory, which is included in the Region of Magallanes and Chilean Antarctica, while Argentina claims Argentine Antarctica, whose territory is part of the province of Tierra del Fuego, Antarctica and South Atlantic Islands.

 Both countries recognize each other's territories that do not overlap with their own as stipulated in the protocols of 1947, 1948, 1964, 1971 and 1978.

 Both countries have areas reachable by road only through the other country.
 Magallanes Region in Chile requires an around 1400 km drive through Argentina if driving from the more northern parts of Chile.
 Tierra del Fuego of Argentina requires 220 km drive through Chile from nearest other part of Argentina.